peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 **Throws:**

-* <code>NullPointerException</code> - This value is being set and "value" is null.
+* <code>java.lang.NullPointerException</code> - This value is being set and "value" is null.

 ### setContentType
     public final void setContentType​(MediaType value)
 ### getFileName
-    public final String getFileName()
+    public final java.lang.String getFileName()
 <p>Gets a file name suggested by this message for saving the message's body
  to a file.
-For more information on the algorithm, see ContentDisposition.MakeFilename.</p> <p>This method generates a file name based on the <code>filename</code> parameter of the Content-Disposition header field, if it exists, or on the <code>name</code>
+For more information on the algorithm, see ContentDisposition.MakeFilename. </p> <p>This method generates a file name based on the <code>filename </code> parameter of the Content-Disposition header field, if it exists, or on the <code>name
- parameter of the Content-Type header field, otherwise.</p>
+ </code> parameter of the Content-Type header field, otherwise. </p>

 **Returns:**